Review Analysis Conclusion

 Sizing and Capacity

 Before you add anything to your cart, confirm the exact dimensions of your mattress and box spring.
-A queen box spring is typically 60 inches wide by 80 inches long, while a full is 54 by 75 inches and a king is 76 by 80.
+A queen box spring is typically 60 inches wide by 80 inches long, a full is 54 by 75 inches, and a king is 76 by 80.
 The frames in this comparison are sized specifically for those standards, but it is worth measuring your existing foundation if you are replacing only the frame.
-If the frame is too large, the box spring can slide; if it is too small, the overhang creates pressure points that crack the foundation.
+If the frame is too large, the box spring can slide; if it is too small, the overhang creates pressure points that can crack the foundation.

 Weight capacity matters just as much as dimensions.
-Standard steel frames usually support several hundred pounds, but heavy-duty models with nine legs and reinforced side rails can handle thousands of pounds.
+Standard steel frames usually support several hundred pounds, but heavy-duty models with nine legs and reinforced side rails can handle thousands.
 If you sleep on a dense hybrid or latex mattress, or if two adults share the bed, prioritize frames with higher stated capacities and more contact points.
 More legs mean less stress on any single point and a lower chance of the box spring bowing in the middle.

 Feature Tradeoffs: Height vs. Storage vs. Aesthetics